CBEP-SoCB/CB_Census/Data/DATA_NOTES.md

 |  ALAND                |  Area of Land within the Census Area (usually a town)
 |  AWATER               |  Area of Water within the Census Area (usually a town)
 |  COUSUB               |  Match Code for this specific Geography in Census Records
-|  Base 2000            |  Base used to caculate ACS population estimates 2000-2010
+|  Base 2000            |  Base used to calculate ACS population estimates 2000-2010
 |  Estimate 2000        |  ACS Population Estimates
 |  Estimate 2001        |
 |  Estimate 2002        |